Spartronics4915/developers_handbook/dev_guide/git_flow.md

 <!-- /TOC -->

 # Overview
-Spartronics Programming Team uses the GitHub's fork & pull request workflow.
+The Spartronics Programming Team uses GitHub's _fork & pull request_ workflow.
 This workflow balances flexibility with productivity for the individual developers.
-* Individuals have the flexibility of working on their own repos, while collaborating as a small team, such as pair programming or getting code reviews from mentors before a PR
+* Individuals have the flexibility of working on their own repos, while collaborating as a small team, such as pair programming or getting code reviews from mentors before a pull request (PR)
-* Standard practice is to push local repo to remote forks, ensuring code continuity and code backup
+* Standard practice is for developers to push their local repos to their remote forks, ensuring code continuity and code backup
-* Programming leads can monitor and review code contributions and ensuring master is always production ready
+* Programming leads can monitor and review code contributions and ensure that the _master_ branch is always production ready

 ## Resources
 * [GitHub Guides: Forking Projects](https://guides.github.com/activities/forking/)